johnnys17/fotomatic/README.md

 # Fotomatic

-# Fotomatic
+A responsive and visually appealing landing page for Fotomatic, a fictional photo editing app, crafted as part of my journey to become a full-stack engineer.
+This project showcases my skills in HTML, CSS, and flexbox layout, featuring key app highlights—Instant Capture, Advanced Photo Editing, Sharing to Social Media, Custom Filters, Cloud Storage, and Real-Time Collaboration—with engaging sections and a modern tech-inspired design.
+The site is optimized for a seamless experience across devices, reflecting my focus on usability and aesthetics.

 Built to hone my front-end development abilities, this webpage serves as a key piece in my portfolio.
-The use of CSS Grid ensures a flexible, modern layout, while overlays demonstrate dynamic styling.
-Future enhancements could include JavaScript for advanced interactivity, such as a searchable recipe database.
+The use of CSS Flexbox ensures a flexible, modern layout, while hover effects demonstrate dynamic styling.
+Future enhancements could include JavaScript for advanced interactivity, such as a demo editor tool.

 🌐**Live Demo**

 - [Live Link](https://johnnys17.github.io/recipe-book/#)

 🛠️**Tech Stack**
-- **HTML**: Semantic structure and content organization.
+- **HTML**: Semantic structure for accessibility and content organization.
-- **CSS**: Styling, Grid layout, animations, and responsive design.
+- **CSS**: Flexbox layout, hover effects, and responsive design.
-- **Google Fonts**: Custom typography with Montserrat.
+- **Google Fonts**: Custom typography with Roboto and Rubik.
 - **Git/GitHub**: Version control and project deployment.

 🌟**Features**
-- Responsive design with CSS Grid for all screen sizes.
+- Responsive design with CSS Flexbox for seamless display across devices.
-- Interactive overlays on recipe cards for detailed views.
+- Interactive overlay with a call-to-action for the February 2026 release waitlist.
-- Six unique recipes with images, ingredients, and instructions.
+- Showcase of three key app features (Advanced Settings, Craftsmanship, Filters) with images and descriptions.
-- Earthy color scheme (e.g., beige, brown) for a food-friendly vibe.
+- Tech-inspired color palette (e.g., greens, grays) for a modern aesthetic.
-- Clean, modern aesthetic with optimized user experience.
+- Clean, user-friendly interface with a filter preview gallery.

 💡**Purpose**
-- Demonstrate front-end web development skills for my portfolio.
+- Showcase front-end web development skills for my portfolio.
-- Explore and master CSS Grid and responsive design.
+- Master CSS Flexbox and responsive design techniques.
-- Serve as a foundation for future full-stack projects.
+- Provide a foundation for future full-stack development projects.
-- Highlight my journey toward a career as a full-stack engineer.
+- Highlight my progress toward becoming a full-stack engineer.

 📚**Author**